Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Generators of first generation TDI and application to geometric TDI

 The formalism of geometric TDI \cite{Vallisneri:2005,Muratore_2020} allows to understand physically the properties of TDI combinations, and more practically, enables a systematic search for 2nd generation TDI combinations.

-We report in \cref{tab:core-combinations-in-eta} the list of the 34 core combinations\footnote{Note that these 34 core combinations can be used to generate all 210 variables presented as supplementary material in \cite{muratore2021time} by applying the appropriate symmetries and index permutations \cite{Muratore:2021phd, Hartwig:2021phd}.
-In particular, the core combinations $C^{16}_1,C^{16}_4,C^{16}_5,C^{16}_6,C^{16}_7,C^{16}_8,C^{16}_{21}$ and $C^{16}_{22}$ can be used to generate all 48 variables presented in \cite{Vallisneri:2005}.} found in \cite{muratore2021time}.
-We express them in terms of time shifts applied to the intermediary TDI variables $\eta_{ij}$, using the notation described in \cref{sec:notations}.
+We report in \cref{tab:core-combinations-in-eta} the list of the 34 core combinations\footnote{These 34 core combinations can be used to generate all 210 variables presented as supplementary material in \cite{muratore2021time} by applying the appropriate symmetries and index permutations \cite{Muratore:2021phd, Hartwig:2021phd}.
+The core combinations $C^{16}_1,C^{16}_4,C^{16}_5,C^{16}_6,C^{16}_7,C^{16}_8,C^{16}_{21}$ and $C^{16}_{22}$ are sufficient to generate all 48 variables presented in \cite{Vallisneri:2005}.} found in \cite{muratore2021time}.
+We express them in terms of time shifts applied to the intermediary TDI variables $\eta_{ij}$.
+Note that most of the new variables use not only time-delays, but also time-advancements, as described in \cref{sec:notations}.

-The $\eta_{ij}$ are constructed in post-processing from the raw measurements provided by the spacecraft, and correspond to direct tracking of the distance between the two TMs in a LISA link \cite{Hartwig:2021phd}.
+The $\eta_{ij}$ are constructed in post-processing from the raw measurements provided by the spacecraft, and correspond to direct tracking of the distance between the two test-masses in a LISA link \cite{Audley:2017drz}.
 These virtual measurements contain the difference between the laser frequency fluctuations $\phi_{i}$ and $\phi_{j}$ of the local and received laser beams, respectively, where the received beam enters with a time delay by the light travel time $d_{ij}(\tau)$:

-While the laser noise terms $\phi_j$ and $\phi_i$ will be strongly suppressed in post-processing, the $N_{ij}$ term summarises any effects not fully suppressed by TDI.
-In particular, $N_{ij}$ contains unavoidable secondary noises, such as acceleration noise of the TMs and noise introduced by the optical metrology system, as well as gravitational waves.
-Note that this is a simplifed model for the LISA measurements, see e.g. \cite{Hartwig:2021phd} for a more detailed description.
+While the laser noise terms $\phi_j$ and $\phi_i$ will be strongly suppressed by TDI, the $N_{ij}$ term summarises any effects not fully suppressed by TDI.
+In particular, $N_{ij}$ contains unavoidable secondary noises, such as acceleration noise of the test-masses and noise introduced by the optical metrology system, as well as gravitational waves.
+Note that this is a simplifed model for the LISA measurements, see, e.g., \cite{Hartwig:2021phd} for a recent more detailed description.